richarddahl/uno/REFACTOR.md

 - Serialization is now fully modern, idiomatic, and consistent with Uno and Pydantic v2 best practices.
 - All tests for value objects and events pass, confirming the migration is complete and stable.
 - All event replay and aggregate rehydration logic is robust to both dict and object forms for value objects (e.g., Count in Quantity), enabling round-trip serialization and event sourcing.
+- Event tampering for integrity tests must mutate the aggregate's `_domain_events` (not just state or repo attributes) for in-memory event stores.
+- Canonical Uno: use `object.__setattr__` for event replay (internal), `.model_copy(update={...})` for tampering in tests, never `setattr()`.
 - Only uno.sql-dependent infrastructure tests remain as blockers; all domain and event tests pass.
+- Logging output in tests comes from DI-injected LoggerService; suppress with pytest `caplog` or logging config if needed.

 ### Impact

 - Future value objects and events should always use Pydantic v2 serialization idioms and never rely on `json_encoders`.
+- Event sourcing and integrity checks must operate at the event log level, not just state.
 - This change enables forward compatibility, type safety, and easier maintenance for all domain serialization logic.

 ---